pulp-platform/cheshire/docs/tg/sim.md

 # Simulation

-This page describes how to simulate Cheshire.
-Please first read [Getting Started](../gs.md) and make sure you built the hardware, software, and simulation scripts.
+This page describes how to simulate Cheshire to *execute baremetal code*.
+Please first read [Getting Started](../gs.md) to make sure to make sure have all dependencies and built the hardware, software, and simulation scripts.

-In terms of simulators, we currently support:
+We currently provide working setups for:

 - Questa Advanced Simulator (QuestaSim) `>= 2022.3`